luna/luna-rfcs/text/0000-luna-build.md

 The ability to interface with the build system from Luna code itself would prove invaluable for self-configuring packages and the like, such as those that can be found in the python community.

+This API will not be made available until after the Luna 2.0 release.

 # Drawbacks
 While a comprehensive package management and build-tool infrastructure is